 A woman's breast is made up of milk glands and milk ducts, surrounded by fatty tissue and connective supports.
 Uncontrolled growth of cells in any of these breast tissues can cause breast cancer.

-Breast cancer is the most common cancer among women..
+Breast cancer is the most common cancer among women.
+Overall, there is a 1 in 8 chance that women in Canada will develop breast cancer sometime in their life.
 Chances of developing breast cancer rise dramatically as women age.
 At age 30, the chances of getting the disease are 1 in 209; at age 50, the risk of developing breast cancer goes up to 1 in 42; and over the age of 70, it becomes 1 in 25.

 The body's cells reproduce themselves throughout your lifetime, as tissues wear out and their cells are replaced in a controlled manner.
 Breast cancer – like all cancers – occurs when that control is lost and cells begin to divide at an unusually high rate.